Caring For Country Committee – A Working Group of Australia ICOMOS

 Newsletters

-Congratulations to the Caring for Country Committee, a Working Group of Australia ICOMOS, for receiving this award for the ‘Caring for Country In a Climate Crisis Webinar Series’.
-On behalf of the Committee, the Co-Convenors Helen Wilson and Kerime Danis thank all Presenters and Elders for generously sharing their knowledge and wisdom for a climate chance.
+Congratulations to the Caring for Country Committee and all the webinar presenters for together achieving this award for the ‘Caring for Country in a Climate Crisis Webinar Series’.
+The Co-Convenors Helen Wilson and Kerime Danis sincerely thank all Presenters and Elders for generously sharing their knowledge and wisdom for a climate chance.